DFE-Digital/teacher-services-cloud/documentation/production-checklist.md

 Note the postgres patches will always be applied first to environments where the maintenance window is not set.

 ## Service offering
 The new service template uses the default "Teacher services cloud" value for the *Product* tag.
 This tag is used to identify the service in the Azure finance reporting.
 Each service must [register a new service offering and product](https://educationgovuk.sharepoint.com/sites/teacher-services-infrastructure/SitePages/Create-a-service-offering.aspx) and replace "Teacher services cloud" with the right name so that Azure costs are allocated accordingly.
+Note;
+- spelling and case for the tag values must match exactly what is created for both.
+- the Service Offering Service Now request should be created by the service team, but we should offer assistance
+- the devops team should raise the Product code Service Now request.
+If the service team are unsure of the activity/cost code we can check with the finance team
+- it's easier if Service Offering name = Product name, but this isn't a hard requirement

 ## Maintenance page
 All environments specified in the [new_service_parameters.env](https://github.com/DFE-Digital/teacher-services-cloud/blob/d82096a62a61671c86fc991746510119261fd3b9/templates/new_service_parameters.env#L8) file when **make new_service** is run are automatically added to the maintenance page workflow as input variables for the environment variable.**